PowBambi/suppository/README.md

 Trump may be a democrat because he is bismirching the Republicans.
 He is looking like a guy hand delivered by the democrats.

 Adam you said all night lie
+ok kid so we play l4d 2 is was fun k buye